DurhamARC/ManyFEWS/DEVELOPMENT.md

    $ vi .env.CI
    > replace 'zentraCloudUserName' with your user name of your Zentra cloud account.
    > replace 'zentraCloudPassword' with your password of your Zentra cloud account.
+   > replace 'mapbox_api_token' with your MapBox API token.
    > Save and quit.
    $ cp .env.CI .env
    $ cd ..